 Why Supplement Lecithin?

-Lecithin supplements are used for three purposes:
+Lecithin supplements are used for the following purposes:

 1) To treat certain medical conditions.

 2) Increase semen volume and orgasm intensity.

 The major sources of lecithin in diet are from red meat, seafood, eggs, and legumes (4).
 While there is no recommended daily intake amount, dosages found to be effective for reducing cholesterol, reducing stress, and increasing semen volume are generally easiest to obtain when taking a daily lecithin supplement in conjunction with a diet rich in whole foods.

 One of major lecithin benefits for men is that Lecithin supplementation reliably increases semen volume.
 This has been found to be true in both in humans and in animals.
 While no double-blinded human studies on semen volume and lecithin have been carried out, lecithin supplementation in animal models have shown significant increases in semen volume.

 Lecithin supplementation over a period of three months increased semen volume by 17.5% in rabbits (7) and 14.2% in roosters (8).
 Markers of sperm health and mobility were also improved in both studies.

 Lecithin alongside other supplements such as pygeum and zinc increase the volume enhancing effects of lecithin.
 Nitric Oxide increasing supplements that increase blood flow such as L-Arginine can improve sexual performance and pleasure.
 Combining lecithin with a semen flavor enhancing supplement (such as bromelain) is another popular combination.